-To family, friends and colleagues he From Portland leaves behind a motto which was ever U.S.O.
-Council his trade mark: "Be humble in spirit and noble in service."
+To family, friends and colleagues he From Portland leaves behind a motto which was ever his trade mark: "Be humble in spirit and noble in service."
 A loyal community servant has gone to his rest.
-He will always be missed and always remembered.
+He will always he missed and always remem-

 With deepest sorrow, ABRAHAM H. MARKLE, President.
-HERBERT MILLMAN, Field Secretary. - 0
+HERBERT MILLMAN.
+Field Secretary.